 Show summary Hide summary

-Honestly, it’s a first name that mixes both an exotic touch and something very familiar.
-It’s perfect for that international vibe we love today.
-Plus, there are tons of variants, which makes it even cooler and adaptable.
+Honestly, it’s a first name that mixes at the same time an exotic touch and something very familiar.
+It’s perfect for this international vibe we love today.
+Also, there are tons of variants, which makes it even cooler and more adaptable.

 The roots and origin of the first name Jordan